 Any gains or losses arising from the remeasurement of the Group's unlisted equity securities held for strategic purposes are recognised in the fair value reserve (non-recycling) in other comprehensive income.

 (iv) Fair values of financial instruments carried at other than fair value

-All financial instruments carried at cost or amortised cost are carried at amounts not materially different from their fair values as at 31 December 2023 and 2022 except as follows:
+All financial instruments carried at amortised cost are carried at amounts not materially different from their fair values as at 31 December 2024 and 2023.